create3000/x_ite/docs/_posts/components/PointingDeviceSensor/TouchSensor.md

 #### Hint

-- TouchTime event is generated when following three conditions are all met: (a) pointing device was pointing towards geometry when initially activated (isActive=true), (b) pointing device is currently pointing towards the geometry (isOver=true), and (c) pointing device selection is deactivated/deselected by user (isActive=false event is also generated).
+- *touchTime* event is generated when following three conditions are all met: (a) pointing device was pointing towards geometry when initially activated (isActive=true), (b) pointing device is currently pointing towards the geometry (isOver=true), and (c) pointing device selection is deactivated/deselected by user (isActive=false event is also generated).

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Description